Amrit01/imageInformation/README.md

 Will display the following, depending on the data:

--Maker: NIKON CORPORATION
+-   Maker: NIKON CORPORATION
--Camera Used: NIKON D5200
+-   Camera Used: NIKON D5200
--Exposure Time: 10/300
+-   Exposure Time: 10/300
--Aperture: f/4.5
+-   Aperture: f/4.5
--ISO: 1400
+-   ISO: 1400
--FocalLength: 300/10
+-   FocalLength: 300/10
--FlashUsed: Unavailable
+-   FlashUsed: Unavailable
--Date Taken: 2014:07:30 06:59:22
+-   Date Taken: 2014:07:30 06:59:22

 If the image has been re-sized and the information is no longer available then you should receive the following when echoing the same:

--Maker: Info.
+-   Maker: Info.
 Unavailable
--Camera Used: Info.
+-   Camera Used: Info.
 Unavailable
--Exposure Time: Info.
+-   Exposure Time: Info.
 Unavailable
--Aperture: Info.
+-   Aperture: Info.
 Unavailable
--ISO: Info.
+-   ISO: Info.
 Unavailable
--FocalLength: Info.
+-   FocalLength: Info.
 Unavailable
--FlashUsed: Info.
+-   FlashUsed: Info.
 Unavailable
--Date Taken: Info.
+-   Date Taken: Info.
 Unavailable

 Some digital cameras do not capture all the information, Not captured information will display "Info.
 Unavailable".